BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 ARTICLE I – NAME AND PURPOSES

-Section 1.01 Name: The name of the organization is Spokane Faith and Values LLC (SpokaneFAVS).
+Section 1.01 Name: The name of the organization is Spokane Faith and Values (SpokaneFAVS).

 ARTICLE II – AUTHORITY AND DUTIES OF TRUSTEES

-Section 2.01 Authority of Trustees: The Board of Trustees (“the Board”) is the policy-making body and may exercise all the powers and authority granted to the LLC by law.
-The Board shall oversee the LLC’s operations.
+Section 2.01 Authority of Trustees: The Board of Trustees (“the Board”) is the policy-making body and may exercise all the powers and authority granted to the organization by law.
+The Board shall oversee the organization’s operations.

 Section 2.02 Number of Trustees: The Board shall consist of no more than seven (7) nor fewer than three (3) Trustees.
 The number of Trustees may be increased or decreased from time to time by Board resolution or amendment to these bylaws; however, a change in the number of Trustees shall not remove a Trustee from his or her position as a Trustee prior to the expiration of his or her term of office.
 In addition, the President shall serve as an ex officio, voting member of the Board of Trustees.